Frequently asked questions

 How many scholarships are there?

-There are up to ten scholarship places available for Home/EU students; up to eight places on the Dean’s Master’s Scholarship scheme for Master’s programmes across the Faculty of Medicine, and up to two Dr Jean Alero Thomas Scholarships for lab-based MSc or MRes programmes.
+There are up to 3 awards of £10,000 towards tuition fees for the Dean’s Master’s Scholarship scheme for Master’s programmes across the Faculty of Medicine for Home and Overseas applicants.
+There are up to 4 awards of partial or full tuition fees for the Dr Jean Alero Thomas Scholarship, for lab-based MSc or MRes programmes (at Home fee rate only) to Home and Overseas applicants.

 What is the value of the scholarships?

-Faculty of Medicine Master’s Scholarships cover full fees for any Faculty of Medicine Master’s programme that the successful applicant has applied to.
+Dean's Master's Scholarships - £10,000 towards tuition fees for any Faculty of Medicine Master’s programme that the successful applicant has applied to.

 What does the application process involve?

-You will need to apply for a Master’s course in the Faculty of Medicine at Imperial College London and then complete the online scholarship application form.
+You will need to apply for a Master’s programme in the Faculty of Medicine at Imperial College London and then complete the online scholarship application form.
 All applications will be read and assessed by a selection panel of experienced academics.
-Scholarships will then be allocated and offers made will be dependent on candidates receiving an offer of a place on a Master’s course in the Faculty of Medicine at Imperial College to start in 2017.
+Scholarships will then be allocated and offers made will be dependent on candidates receiving an offer of a place on a Master’s programme in the Faculty of Medicine at Imperial College to start in the following October.

 I am in the final year of my undergraduate degree and have not yet received my final grade - can I still apply?